RumenIliev/RumenIliev/README.md

 👨🏻‍💻 I’m currently learning Artificial Intelligence.

-👀  I’m looking to collaborate with happy, positive, cool and smart people.
+👀  I’m looking to collaborate with positive and motivated people.

 📫  How to reach me: rumen.iliev50@gmail.com